zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 ## Vehicle Debugging

+### HasBoatLiquidDepthOverride
+- Description: Enables liquid depth overrides
+- Default Value: false

+### BoatLiquidDepthOverride
+- Description: Force Overrides the liquid depth for character on boats.
+Values below -100f will disable it.
+- Default Value: 20

+### HasAutoAnchorDelay
+- Description: For realism, the ship continues even when nobody is onboard.
+This is meant for debugging logout points but also could be useful for realism
+- Default Value: true

+### AutoAnchorDelayTimeInSeconds
+- Description: For realism, the ship continues for X amount of time until it either unrenders or a player stops it.
+- Default Value: 10

 ### Always Show Vehicle Colliders
 - Description: Automatically shows the vehicle colliders useful for debugging the vehicle
 - Default Value: false